+All Fund Types:

+FY 2023 -- \$ 55,159,694

-All Fund Types:FY 2022 -- \$ 55,827,685THE FUND STRUCTURE AND GOVERNMENTAL ACCOUNTING AND BUDGETING
+THE FUND STRUCTURE AND GOVERNMENTAL ACCOUNTING AND BUDGETING

-The City of Green Cove Springs developed the revenue and expenditure estimates contained in the Approved Fiscal Year 2021/2022 Budget in a manner that follows Generally Accepted Accounting Principles (GAAP).
-The Budget is organized on the basis of funds, each of which is considered a separate budgetary and accounting entity.
-Government resources are allocated to, and accounted for, in individual funds based upon the purposes for which they are to be spent and the means by which spending activities are controlled.
+The City of Green Cove Springs developed the revenue and expenditure estimates contained in the Approved Fiscal Year 2022/2023 Budget in a manner that follows Generally Accepted Accounting Principles (GAAP).
+The Budget is organized based on funds, each of which is considered a separate budgetary and accounting entity.
+Government resources are allocated to, and accounted for, in individual funds based upon the purposes for which they are to be spent and how spending activities are controlled.
 The purposes of the Council's various funds and account group are as follows: